 Important: We often see cases where the WSUS signing certificate is updated, and only the newest WSUS signing certificate is deployed to the client.
 If there where any updates signed using a previous certificate, that certificate also needs to be deployed to client devices, or updates published before the new certificate was created will fail with error 0x800b0109.

 Step 2: Check policy: Allow signed updates for an intranet Microsoft update service location

-If the certificate appears to be installed in Trusted Root and Trusted Publishers on the client, and you still receive error 0x800b0109, it’s likely due to the policy Allow signed updates for an intranet Microsoft update service location not being enabled.
+If the certificate appears to be installed in Trusted Root and Trusted Publishers on the client, and you still receive error 0x800b0109 or 0x8024b303, it’s likely due to the policy Allow signed updates for an intranet Microsoft update service location not being enabled.

 To check if the policy is enabled perform the following actions: